gooofy/robinson/README.md

 with some enhancements:

-- uses html5lib + tinycss for parsing
+- uses lxml + tinycss for parsing
 - uses cssselect for css selector handling
 - some support for inline and table layout
 - support for text and fonts including word wrapping and alignment